 Bilingualism is this still a question?/El ser bilingüe continua siendo una pregunta?

-In this article this particular journalist discusses how bilingual students need better options.
-The reporter goes on to speak about a particular student (which may very well represent thousands); who speak English/ Spanish fluently but cannot read/write in the latter.
-As a result he/she struggles in classrooms and to many who can't see beyond this; he/she will not have a very bright future?...............And here is where I come in................
+Back to the article.
+The journalist discusses how bilingual students need better options.
+The reporter goes on to speak about a particular student (which may very well represent thousands), who speaks English and Spanish fluently but cannot read/write in the latter.
+As a result the student struggles in class and many believe that he/she will not have a very bright future?....And here is where I come in................

 When our monolingual students enter "foreign language classes" which is usually around the 6th grade; they receive plenty of the formal part of language and not too much else.
 By this I mean that by the end of the years they have spent in foreign language classes they will be able to tell you: the many tenses, accents and lots and lots of grammar.